11 Tips to Manage Adenomyosis Naturally

 Adenomyosis is a complex condition which requires a holistic approach consisting of the proper diet, lifestyle and natural medicines to manage symptoms.
-It's not a simple issue to treat so we strongly suggest reaching out to our practitioner team for support and guidance.
+It's not a simple issue to treat so we strongly suggest reaching out to our practitioner team for support and guidance through our online clinic.

 Chen et al. (2010).
 Oestrogen-induced epithelial-mesenchymal transition of endometrial epithelial cells contributes to the development of adenomyosis.
 The Journal of pathology, 222(3), 261–270.